youssef2004wael/SleepingTA-Simulation/readme.md

 # Sleeping TA Simulation

-## Overview
+### Overview
-This project simulates the "Sleeping TA" problem using Java.
-It demonstrates concurrency control using threads, mutex locks, and semaphores, modeling the interaction between Teaching Assistants (TAs) and students seeking help in a computer science department.
+##### ==This project simulates the "Sleeping TA" problem using Java.
+It demonstrates concurrency control using threads, mutex locks, and semaphores, modeling the interaction between Teaching Assistants (TAs) and students seeking help in a computer science department.==

 In this simulation:
 - Students are represented as threads.